Work In Switzerland

 • Your work visa is allowed by the annual quotas for Swiss work visas.

 If you meet these criteria, your Swiss employer will apply for your residence permit.
-After that, you can apply for your Switzerland work visa.
+After that, you can apply for your Switzerland employment visa.

 After finding a job in Switzerland, you must complete a document file for Swiss work visa so that you can file an application for a Switzerland work visa.
 For this, you are required to procure an appointment at the Swiss embassy or consulate in your country.